jdee-emacs/jdee/README.md

   (require 'jdee)
 ```

-## Building the documentation
+## Building the documentation in other formats

-There is a texinfo documentation: doc/jdee.texi.
+JDEE ships with documentation in Info format, but if you want you can generate the docs in other formats too.

 To generate Info, HTML and PDF documentation: